Travelling Outside the UK: Schengen Visas

 The Schengen Visa Scheme enables people to visit certain countries within the European Economic Area (EEA) by travelling on one visa.

-At present there are 26 countries within the EEA which are signed up to the Schengen Agreement and make up the Schengen space.
+At present, there are 26 countries within the EEA that are signed up to the Schengen Agreement and make up the Schengen space.
 These countries are:

 Austria | Belgium | Czech Republic | Denmark | Estonia | Finland | France | Germany | Greece | Hungary | Iceland | Italy | Latvia | Lichtenstein | Lithuania | Luxembourg | Malta | Netherlands | Norway | Poland | Portugal | Slovakia | Slovenia | Spain | Sweden | Switzerland

 Please note that the UK and Ireland are NOT part of the Schengen space.